corgras/Readmore.js/README.md

 * `heightMargin: 16` Additional height margin to ensure space when expanding the content (in pixels).
 * `moreLink: '<span>Read more</span>'` The «Read More» button text with HTML support.
 Used inside the <button> element, which is displayed to expand hidden content.
 * `lessLink: '<span>Close</span>'` The «Close» button text with HTML support.
 Used inside the <button> element, which is displayed to collapse content after it has been expanded.
-* `lazyLoad: true/false` When enabled, elements (content or media) will only be initialized when they appear in the viewport.
 * `hideButtonCollapse: true/false` If set to true, the «Read More» button is not displayed when the entire content fits in the visible area without needing to be collapsed.
 * `animationMode: 'js'` Animation mode for height change: js — use JavaScript animation; css — CSS animation is used.
 When this mode is activated, the class cs_readmore-animation is added to the element.
 * `breakpoints: {}` Allows specifying different values for other options depending on the screen width.
 Keys are screen widths (in pixels), and values are objects with new option values.